Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 N.C.
 Gen. Stat. § 15A-300.1

-Restrictions on Use of Unmanned Aircraft Systems — Surveillance and Privacy
+Restrictions on Use of UAS (Drone Surveillance and Imagery)

 Privacy

-Prohibits any person, entity, or state agency from using a UAS to conduct surveillance of a person, a dwelling occupied by a person, or private real property without consent.
-Covers photographing, video-recording, or observing individuals without consent for public dissemination.
-Exceptions exist for law enforcement with warrant, exigent circumstances, news-gathering, and certain research uses.
+Prohibits using an unmanned aircraft system to conduct surveillance of a person, a dwelling occupied by a person, or private real property without consent.
+Surveillance includes photographing, video-recording, or observing.
+Exceptions exist for law enforcement with warrant, exigent circumstances, news-gathering of newsworthy events, and certain research uses.
+Violations expose operators to both criminal liability and civil liability.

 View source